-Family’s web makes it hard to track cash from opioid maker
+Where did the Sacklers move cash from their opioid maker?

 Purdue and the Sacklers have long relied on a coterie of attorneys and accountants, as well as the family’s closely held ownership of the company, to keep their business and personal dealings private.

-But AP’s review of court papers, securities filings by companies that have had dealings with Purdue, and documents leaked from an exclusive Bermuda law firm, show how the family have tried to protect their wealth.
+But AP’s review of court papers, securities filings by companies that have had dealings with Purdue, and documents leaked from an exclusive Bermuda law firm, show how the family has tried to protect their wealth.

 Purdue — controlled through layers of limited partnerships, holding companies and trusts — is at the center of the family’s web.
 But it hardly ends there.